RobinFassinaMoschiniForks/adversary_emulation_library/blind_eagle/README.md

 # Blind Eagle
 [![License](https://img.shields.io/badge/License-Apache_2.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)

-This repo contains the source code used to support the MITRE Engenuity's ATT&CK Evaluation team's 2023 BlackHat presentation 🎩 , [Becoming a Dark Knight: Adversary Emulation Demonstration for ATT&CK Evaluations](https://www.blackhat.com/us-23/briefings/schedule/#becoming-a-dark-knight-adversary-emulation-demonstration-for-attck-evaluations-33209).
-Using the Latin American threat actor known as Blind Eagle, the presentation provides an example of how our team develops adversary emulation plans and source code for MITRE Engenuity's ATT&CK Evaluation.
+This repo contains the source code used to support the The MITRE Corporation's ATT&CK Evaluation team's 2023 BlackHat presentation 🎩 , [Becoming a Dark Knight: Adversary Emulation Demonstration for ATT&CK Evaluations](https://www.blackhat.com/us-23/briefings/schedule/#becoming-a-dark-knight-adversary-emulation-demonstration-for-attck-evaluations-33209).
+Using the Latin American threat actor known as Blind Eagle, the presentation provides an example of how our team develops adversary emulation plans and source code for The MITRE Corporation's ATT&CK Evaluation.
 This presentation is a point-in-time reference for our process which is constantly evolving.

 Based on open-source intelligence, the ATT&CK Evaluation team created the below scenario leveraging techniques seen from Blind Eagle in the wild.
 We have adapted the scenario based on tools and resources available at the time.

 ## Adversary Overview 🙈 🦅

 Blind Eagle (APT-C-36, Águila Ciega, ATT&CK Group [G0099](https://attack.mitre.org/groups/G0099/)) is a Spanish-speaking threat actor that has been active since at least 2018.<sup>[1]</sup>
 The group is believed to be based in South America, given their use of regional Spanish dialects and intimate knowledge of government agencies and other local institutions in the region.
 Targets are focused on Colombia-based institutions, including entities in the financial, manufacturing, and petroleum sectors.<sup>[2]</sup> However, this threat actor has also executed operations against victims throughout South America, Europe, the US, and Australia.<sup>[3] [4]</sup> While Blind Eagle tends to be largely opportunistic in their motives, they have conducted espionage operations as well.<sup>[5]</sup>

 Blind Eagle generally relies on commodity RATs, including Imminent Monitor, BitRAT, QuasarRAT, AsyncRAT, LimeRAT, and RemcosRAT.<sup>[6] [7] [8]</sup> This threat actor's campaigns often leverage spearphishing for initial access and the deployment of encrypted payloads.<sup>[2]</sup>
 Additional common TTPs used by this threat actor include: use of malicious macros, process injection, and other LOTL techniques.<sup>[5] [9]</sup> The group also employs relatively strict targeting, and has been known to use link-shortening services that geoloate victims.<sup>[3]</sup>

 [1]:https://attack.mitre.org/groups/G0099/
 [2]:https://web.archive.org/web/20190625182633/https://ti.360.net/blog/articles/apt-c-36-continuous-attacks-targeting-colombian-government-institutions-and-corporations-en/